 6. Shampoo Less Frequently.

-Co-wash your hair with conditioner instead of frequently washing is to avoid color fading out really fast.
-For this, we recommend our Hydrating Avocado Conditioner.
+Co-wash your hair with conditioner instead of frequently washing with shampoo can help avoid color fading out really fast.
+To make sure your hair stays clean, you can alternate shampoo and co-wash, which will reduce your overall shampoo use.
+As a co-wash, we recommend our Hydrating Avocado Conditioner.

 7. Avoid hot water.

 Hot water speeds up hair color fading because it lifts the outer cuticle layer, where color is deposited.
-Try to keep your washes warm, but not too hot to prevent having to re-color more frequently [Source.]
+Try to keep your washes warm, but not too hot to prevent having to re-color more frequently.